 Should I buy a car with a rebuilt title?

 It’s always dicey to buy a car with a rebuilt title, as it comes with its own set of risks.
-You never know what you’re going to get, and it could end up costing much more than buying a vehicle without a rebuilt title.
+You never know what you’ll get, and it could cost much more than buying a vehicle with a clean title.

 However, if everything goes well and nothing terrible happens along the way, buying a car with a rebuilt title can prove to be a good investment, as it might be much cheaper than buying a vehicle without a rebuilt title.